danpros/htmly/README.md

 ## Sponsors

-Support this project by becoming [Sponsor](https://github.com/sponsors/danpros)
+Support this project by becoming a [sponsor](https://github.com/sponsors/danpros)

 ## Copyright / License